keniets/kenietsmap/README.md

   This variables will being operated in any part of application to render the map associated with them
 - it will create all dependencies which is necessary to out-of-box map appearance
+- it will render one layer of the map and one layer named "labels.geojson"
 - for example see existing map (locating in mainMap subfolder), consisting from 9 layers